 - The procedure for reconsideration of a bill that has been defeated shall conform to the requirements of subdivision (a) of Joint Rule 62.
 Any bill, reconsideration of which has been granted pursuant to this paragraph, shall not be heard again until a subsequent meeting of the committee after being calendared in the Daily File.

 Any bill that has been laid on the table and that is removed from the table at a later meeting may not be heard again until a subsequent meeting of the committee after being calendared in the Daily File and after notice.
 SR21.5(l)

 The chair, with the approval of the Senate Rules Committee, may appoint from the members of the committee, subcommittees of one or more members to consider and recommend to the full committee action on such matters as may be assigned to the subcommittee for consideration from time to time by the chair.
 The chair may assign and reassign members of, and matters to, the various subcommittees.
 The recommendation of a subcommittee may be accepted by the affirmative vote of a majority of the members of the committee.
 SR21.5(o)

 The committee may introduce a bill germane to any subject within the proper consideration of the committee in the same manner as any member.
 A committee bill shall contain the signatures of all of the members of the committee.
 A committee may amend into a bill related provisions germane to the subject and embraced within the title and, with the consent of the author, may constitute that bill a committee bill.
 SR23(a)(b)

-Adopted by the Senate Committee on Transportation and Housing on April 2, 2013.
+Adopted by the Senate Committee on Transportation and Housing on February 14, 2017.